-- (a) The Tribe is hereby authorized to operate only the following Gaming Activities under the terms and conditions set forth in this Compact: - (1) Gaming Devices. - (2) Any banking or percentage card games. - (3) Any devices or games that are authorized under state law to the California State Lottery, provided that the Tribe will not offer such games through use of the Internet unless others in the State are permitted to do so under state and federal law. - (b) Nothing herein shall be construed to preclude the Tribe from offering class II gaming; however, the Tribe agrees to count the number of any class II devices that it operates against the total number of Gaming Devices permitted under section 4.1. - (c) Nothing herein shall be construed to authorize the operation of the game known as roulette, whether played with or on a mechanical, electro-mechanical, electrical, or video device, or any combination of such devices, or any game that incorporates the physical use of dice. - (d) The Tribe shall not engage in any Class III Gaming that is not expressly authorized in this section.
+- (a) Lytton is hereby authorized to operate only the following Gaming Activities under the terms and conditions set forth in this Compact: - (1) Gaming Devices. - (2) Any banking or percentage card games. - (3) Any devices or games that are authorized under state law to the California State Lottery, provided that Lytton will not offer such games through use of the Internet unless others in the state are permitted to do so under state and federal law. - (b) Nothing herein shall be construed to preclude Lytton from offering class II gaming or preclude the negotiation of a separate compact governing the conduct of off-track wagering at Lytton's Gaming Facility. - (c) Nothing herein shall be construed to authorize the operation of the game known as roulette, or any banking or percentage game played with dice. - (d) Lytton shall not engage in Class III Gaming that is not expressly authorized in this section.